Guaifenesin/hydrocodone (By mouth)

 Guaifenesin (gwye-FEN-e-sin), Hydrocodone (hye-droe-KOE-done)

-Treats cough.
-This medicine contains a narcotic cough medicine.
+Treats cough and other symptoms of a cold.
+This medicine contains a narcotic and a cough suppressant.

 How to Use This Medicine: